Aevarkan/MCBE-extended-commands-suite/README.md

 Stops the music track that is currently playing.
 It stops the track abruptly, so I recommended to use `playmusic` and fade to another track such as `music.game`.

 **Syntax**: `/scriptevent ecs:stopmusic`

+## `scoreboardname`

+> [!CAUTION]
+> Only use this on scoreboard objectives that only have players, otherwise the score will be wiped.
+>
+> This is because the command, in the background, deletes the scoreboard and replaces it with a new one.

+**Syntax**: `/scriptevent ecs:scoreboardname <scoreboardId: string> <newScoreboardName: string>`

+**Example**: `/scriptevent ecs:scoreboardname ecs:combined_total_kills Highest Kills`

+This sets the display name of `ecs:combined_total_kills` to "Highest Kills".

+> [!IMPORTANT]
+> Since this is a dangerous command, use it on a test scoreboard every Minecraft update before using it on your actual scoreboards.

 ## `scale`